-Government of Maharashtra has also directed Autonomous Colleges to revise their curriculum in line with National Education Policy (NEP) 2020 through Government Resolution dated 4th July 2023.
 We commit to ourselves to the effective implementation of UGC Regulations and NEP 2020 in its spirit.
+Government of Maharashtra has directed Autonomous Colleges to revise their curriculum in line with National Education Policy (NEP) 2020 through Government Resolution dated 4th July 2023.
+Accordingly, degree options are given to the students admitted from academic year 2024-25 based on UGC circulars and DTE guidelines ref no. 17/DTE/NEP-2020/2024/111 dated 4th June 2024 related to implementation of NEP.

-Based on recent recommendations of the GR, we are pleased to offer our holistic curriculum for 2024-28, a "H-Tree Model" of Engineering Education.
+Based on recent recommendations of the GR, we are pleased to offer our holistic curriculum, a "H-Tree Model" of Engineering Education.
 A unique "H-Tree Model" of Engineering Education Curriculum is carefully designed to systematically develop IQ (Intelligence Quotient), PQ (Physical Quotient), EQ (Emotional Quotient) and SQ (Spiritual Quotient) of a learner.
 This curriculum aims at the development of an all-rounded personality with holistic approach to education in which learner receives 25% teacher-led learning, 25% peer learning, 25% self-learning and 25% experiential learning.
 The curriculum model is outcome based that focuses on learning by doing.
 Curriculum is designed to provide multiple learning opportunities for students to acquire and demonstrate competencies for rewarding careers.
 It ensures multiple choices to leaner acquiring skills through systematic planning.
-It has 7 verticals aligned to GR recommendations with strong science, and mathematics foundation and program core, sequel of electives, Multidisciplinary Minor courses, humanities & management courses and sufficient experiential learning through projects and semester-long industry / research internship along with employable skill-based courses.
+It has 7 verticals aligned to GR recommendations with strong science, and mathematics foundation and program core, sequel of electives, Multidisciplinary Minor courses, humanities & management courses and sufficient experiential learning through projects and semester-long industry / research internship along with employable skillbased courses.
 Learner gets an opportunity to acquire skills through NSDC aligned courses during summer vacations.
 Learner also gets additional option to choose the kind of degree i.e. Honors or Double Minor or Honors with Research.
 Various steps are taken to transform teaching learning process to make learning a joyful experience for students.
 We believe that this curriculum will raise the bar of academic standards with the active involvement and cooperation from students, academic and administrative units.